-Tank bags and a Givi rear trunk can be fitted for your motorcycle tour.
+- Tank bags and top boxes are also available on some motorcycle tour.
 Please request this in advance.

 Do you use a support vehicle?

-Yes we do; an expedition‑equipped 4×4 Toyota Hilux pickup truck.
+Yes we do; an expedition‑equipped 4×4 Toyota Hilux pickup truck and a Toyota Hilux 2 x 4.
 The support vehicle is driven by our tour guide and mechanic.

 The support truck will carry your luggage so you always travel light and unencumbered on your motorcycle.
 The support vehicle can also carry any purchases you make during your tour.

-Note: on a tour with only a single participant, we do not use a support vehicle, nor is one needed.
+Note: on a tour with less than 2 participants, we do not use a support vehicle, nor is one needed.